codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 After creating at least one Environment, we can start creating Products and connect Argo CD applications to it.
 We'll conclude with key insights in the Products dashboard.

 ### (Optional) Create applications
-If you don't have Argo CD applications, feel free to fork the example repository and create three applications pointing to each of the environments we created above.
+If you don't have Argo CD applications, fork the example repository and create three applications for each of the environments we created above.
 Otherwise, continue with [Identify applications in GitOps Apps dashboard](#identify-applications-in-gitops-apps-dashboard).

 1. Fork the repository: [https://github.com/idan-codefresh/promotion-example/tree/main/example-manifests/trio-app](https://github.com/idan-codefresh/promotion-example/tree/main/example-manifests/trio-app){:target="\_blank"}.